[The Magic of Art 04] Masterpieces of 20th-century art from Hakone and Yokosuka gathered at the Yokosuka Museum of Art

 -Please tell us about the background of this project.

---The impression of the work changes depending on the exhibition environment.
+-The impression of the work changes depending on the exhibition environment.

-A museum rooted in the local community
+As a museum rooted in the local community

 Text by Mai Shimura (editor/writer)